 Biography

-I am an early-career quantitative and applied global change ecologist committed to bridging science, practice, and policy.
-I am fixated on developing scientifically defensible, statistically robust, accessible, and actionable decision-support tools for biodiversity conservation.
+I am an early-career conservation informaticist committed to bridging science, practice, and policy.
+I am fixated on developing scientifically defensible, statistically robust, accessible, and actionable decision-support tools for conservation and restoration.

 I was born and raised in the heart of Metro Manila, the Philippines, where I earned my Bachelor's (with high honours) and Master's (with honours) degrees in Environmental Biology.
 Following my Master's, I founded and led a local non-profit research organisation, Herpwatch Pilipinas, Inc., dedicated to Philippine amphibian and reptile conservation science.